Never miss an update!

 Print off this activity guide and post the content in a highly visible area.

-During March we invite members, partners, schools, workplaces, faith groups, etc. to download a free activity kit and set it up leading up to March 21 and record it with photos and video and post to social media using #MarchOutRacism.
+During March we invite members, partners, schools, workplaces, faith groups, etc. to download a free activity kit.
+Share your anti-racism messages on social media using the hashtag #RiseAgainstRacism .
 This is sure to start a lot of conversations!

-Join the conversation on social media using #MarchOutRacism
+Join the conversation on social media using #RiseAgainstRacism